simpleviewinc/mongolayer/README.md

 - Aggregate now supports hooks, `beforeAggregate` and `afterAggregate`
 - Aggregate now supports `options.castDocs` and `options.virtuals` for utilizing virtuals when returning data via aggregate
 - Fixed potential RSS memory expansion issue due to usage of `WeakMap()`.
+- BREAKING - When specifying a fields object you will only receive those fields.
+Previously if you requested { "relationship.foo" : 1 }, you would still get all keys on the root (since foo is on a relationship).
+This is no longer the case.
+This change was made so it more closely mimics native MongoDB which only returns the fields that are requested.
+- find() `options.castDocs === false` is now recursive through relationships.
+When specified all relationships will also be pulled with castDocs === false.
+This means if you need to access virtuals on them, you should specify them via the fields obj.

 # Documentation